AcademySoftwareFoundation/openvdb/tsc/process/codereview.md

 ***Policy***

 * No direct commits to the master (or any other protected) branch, every code change should be a pull request
+* Any member of the community can provide feedback on any pull request (and is encouraged to do so)
 * A CODEOWNERS file introduced to the root of the repo to configure ownership (global, per-directory and/or per-file) - this will automatically request pull request reviews from the relevant maintainers (https://help.github.com/articles/about-codeowners/)
 * Minimum of one non-author TSC member approval on every pull request before merging
 * Non fast-forward merges must be used (ie the merge must not be rebased onto master)